 And what about automobiles?
 On any given summer afternoon in “the good old days,” I and many other young men of my generation prided ourselves on our ability to provide routine maintenance of our vehicles, typically while they were parked in a driveway under the shade of an overhanging elm tree.
 However, the ubiquitous use of computers in automobiles in these more modern times has now dispatched the “shade tree mechanic” to the dustbin along with buggy whips and MS-DOS.
 In fact, when I bought my most recent new car, I popped open the hood to see what was under there.
 What I found was that the manufacturer had installed a thick, black plastic cover over the entire engine, which seemed to cry out, “Don’t even think about it!”
 And it’s not even a Mercedes.

-As a result of all this “progress,” considerations of quality are now paramount since there are no longer any repair shops for much of anything.
+As a result of all this progress, considerations of quality are now paramount since there are few, if any, repair shops for most of the consumer products we buy.
 Thus we find ourselves going to CarFax, Consumer Reports or the Amazon.com product ratings in hopes of reducing the likelihood of experiencing a bad case of buyer’s remorse following our next purchase.
 In any event, if my dad were still with us, I have no doubt he would have found a way to get that black cover off of my car’s engine without it blowing up.